See Advanced Topics.

-One datacenter might want to host databases for multiple Open Dental customers.
+One data center might want to host databases for multiple Open Dental customers.
 These databases may be on the same physical machine if care is taken to isolate the customers from having access to each other's data.
 With Open Dental, it may be more accurate to refer to this as multi-instance rather than multi-tenant since different customers will never share the same database.

 This can only be done with Version 12.4 or later.
-Many enhancements were added in that version as described below.

 Prior to Version 12.4, the OD HL7 service could not run multiple instances, nor could it support multiple customers.
-In spite of this known limitation, some datacenters attempted to set up multiple customers on a single server.
+In spite of this known limitation, some data centers attempted to set up multiple customers on a single server.
 In every single case, the HL7 folders were set up without enough attention to detail, and data between different customers was repeatedly mingled and databases were repeatedly corrupted.
 This was obviously completely unacceptable, and this was our main objection to using a single server.